 Several times while I was in the staffroom, and also in interviews, teachers complained in scornful tones about students' lack of knowledge and interest in 'high culture', especially regarding literature and history.
-As I reflected in one fieldnote,
+As I reflected in one fieldnote, final conclusion is always that the youth of today are such ignoramuses. (staff room, fieldnotes)

 We go up to the staffroom in the break. (...)
 Some teachers are having a conversation about how they can't get anywhere with their students, and what idiots, how uncultured they are.
-This seems to be a constant topic, and it never leads anywhere, because the final conclusion is always that the youth of today are such ignoranuses. (staff room, fieldnotes)
+This seems to be a constant topic, and it never leads anywhere, because the

-What was completely lacking in these conversations was a reflection on their classed position from which they considered 'high culture' figures important for one's education, and a lack of reflection on their inadequate pedagogical approaches and tools with which they are supposed to teach about 'high culture' to working-class children, whose cultural icons are mostly those of popular culture and who do not find it relevant for their lives to know the most important figures in the history of Hungarian literature, for example.
+What was completely lacking in these conversations was teachers' reflection on their classed position from which they considered 'high culture' figures important for one's education, and a lack of reflection on their inadequate pedagogical approaches and tools with which they are supposed to teach about 'high culture' to working-class children, whose cultural icons are mostly those of popular culture and who do not find it relevant for their lives to know the most important figures in the history of Hungarian literature, for example.